MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent-salesforce.md

     1. **Field Label**: Sales Agent Research
     1. **Field Name**: Sales_Agent_Research
     1. **Formula Return Type**: Text
-1. Enter the following forumla into the formula text box and select **Next** when done:
+1. Enter the following formula into the formula text box and select **Next** when done:

     ```html
     HYPERLINK("https://teams.microsoft.com/v2/#/l/entity/c92c289e-ceb4-4755-819d-0d1dffdab6fa/homeTab?context=%7B%22subEntityId%22%3A%22%7B%5C%22route%5C%22%3A%5C%22/researchhub/lead/" & CASESAFEID(Id) & "%5C%22%7D%22%7D","Click here")
     ```

-1. Set the visability to allow the field to be seen by the appropriate profile for your users.
-Set all profiles with visability to **Read-Only**, and then select **Next**.
+1. Set the visibility to allow the field to be seen by the appropriate profile for your users.
+Set all profiles with visibility to **Read-Only**, and then select **Next**.
-1. Add the field to the appropraite record pages and select **Next**.
+1. Add the field to the appropriate record pages and select **Next**.
 1. Add the field to page layouts and select **Save**.

 ## Show lead research summary on lead page